curla92/LED-Dimmer-Homekit/README.md

 A special thanks to [@GPL71](https://github.com/GPL71) , [@lizzus](https://github.com/lizzus) for their support.

-Some code strigs come from [@RavenSystem](https://github.com/RavenSystem/esp-homekit-devices) work.
+Some code strings come from [@RavenSystem](https://github.com/RavenSystem/esp-homekit-devices) work.
 I'd like to thank him to help the community to develope.